 This, along with \eqref{eq:stas}, yields

-As far as the second summand is concerned, we can ignore it, as it is summable.
-Focusing on the double integral (in the bound for (*)) only, we will split the area of integration into four regions, depending on whether $t_x$ ($t_y$ resp.) is $>$ or $<\bar t:=p_n\,\sqrt{\frac{c_2}{c_1}}< \frac{\pi}{2}$, assuming that $n$ is large enough (since $p_n\to 0$ when $d=2$ by (ii) of Remark \ref{rem: four.remarks}), the value which makes the candidates for the maximum in $\psi(t)$ equal.
+As far as the second summand is concerned, we can ignore it as it is summable.
+Focusing on the double integral (in the bound for (*)) only, we will split the area of integration into four regions, depending on whether $t_x$ ($t_y$ resp.) is $>$ or $<\bar t:=p_n\,\sqrt{\frac{c_2}{c_1}}< \frac{\pi}{2}$, the value of $t$ which makes the candidates for the maximum in $\psi(t)$ equal.
+We will also assume that $n$ is large enough (since $p_n\to 0$ when $d=2$ by (ii) of Remark \ref{rem: four.remarks}).
 Then

 Turning to scaled polar coordinates: $t_x=\sqrt{2} {p_n\rho \cos \theta}$, $t_y=\sqrt{2}{p_n\rho \sin \theta}$, we have

 On the other hand,

 Consequently, almost surely,